Our Health Coaches arm you with the info you need to grocery shop with ease.

 Browsing the grocery store aisles trying to decipher what really is healthy and what isn’t can make your head spin.
 With a range of claims slapped on food products, including “all-natural,” “sugar-free” or "low-fat," it can be difficult to know what to trust — and what's potentially misleading.

-First things first: Keeping it simple is key, says Raj Barker, a Health Coach and Mindful Movement instructor at THE WELL.
+First things first: Keeping it simple is key, says Raj Barker, a Health Coach at THE WELL.
 Ideally, aim to fill your cart mostly with foods that don't have any label at all — meaning they’re as close as possible to their natural state.
 (Think: apples, avocados, nuts and seeds.)

 But we know that’s not going to check off all your grocery needs.
 Below, our Health Coaching team shares advice to help you navigate the confusing labels, terms and seals in the grocery store with ease.